 You might think the jockeys would be inspired when they hear the Cheltenham roar at the start of the Supreme Novices’ Hurdle.
 But as Ruby Walsh told Paddy Power’s Countdown To Cheltenham podcast, you can barely hear it when you’re on the horse!

 “I can’t say that I ever did hear the ‘Cheltenham Roar’ at the start of the Supreme Novices’ Hurdle,” said Ruby.
 “Last year (2020) was obviously the first year that I was at the Festival working for ITV, so I was behind the grandstand in the parade ring and I didn’t think there was anything untoward about the ‘Cheltenham Roar’ from that side of the stand.

 “Maybe if you’re on the front side you might hear and feel it way more, but when you’re at the bottom of the home straight at Cheltenham – at the 2m start – it’s just a distant din in the background.”

 Absolutely we will.
-Horse racing was denied one of its traditions last year when fans were unable to attend the racecourse.
-And while the Cheltenham roar is more a media and fan spectacle than something that actually affects the racing, it will signal a return to normality for many punters this year.
+Horse racing was denied one of its traditions two years ago when fans were unable to attend the racecourse.
+In 2022 we got the roar back.
+And while the Cheltenham roar is more a media and fan spectacle than something that actually affects the racing, it will again signal the start of the festival for many punters this year.

-The roar takes place ahead of the first race on Tuesday, and could well ring out for longer than usual!
+The roar takes place ahead of the first race on Tuesday, and last year it rang out for longer than usual!

 - What does it mean when a horse is On the Bridle?